“Are you SURE we need to go to church today?”

 - She Reads Truth Family Studies – we’ve been doing the Matthew study with the kids, and we love it.
 We get the workbooks for everyone, which can be a little pricey, but they are fantastic quality and my kids are learning right alongside us.

-- Simple Scripture Study + Community – I also use our monthly Simple Scripture Studies that we provide in our Intentional Moms Toolkit.
+- Simple Scripture Study + Community – I also use our monthly Simple Scripture Studies that we provide in our Anchored Women Life Kit.
 It gives me a few verses to write out each morning, all related to the topic we are focusing on in the group.
 Plus, the community of women there give me the encouragement and accountability I need to stay on track + keep growing.
-In fact, we are ALL going through Matthew this month, and our Scripture study plan goes right along with it!
-This is my favorite!!
+Want to join us?
+We’d love to have you!
+Join us here!